-Here you can see the opening between the living area of the apartment and master bedroom.
+Here you can see the opening between the living area of the apartment and primary bedroom.
 This can be closed off for privacy with a Venetian blind.

 White bookshelves span the living room wall to the ceiling creating a space for storage and a way to add a splash of color in the space.
 I love this bookshelf from both a practical and aesthetic perspective.

-The master bedroom was very cleverly designed.
+The primary bedroom was very cleverly designed.
 The bed sits elevated on a podium under which is storage which is much-needed in small apartment spaces for young growing families.

 Designed by Daniele Petteno of DPAW.